intel/QAT_Engine/docs/config_options.md

     interface.
 Currently RSA, ECDSA, ECDH, ECX and AES-GCM algorithms are only supported (disabled by default).

+--enable-qat_fips
+    Enables FIPS support when provider is enabled.
+Valid only when built against OpenSSL 3.0 along with the flag `--enable-qat_provider`, (disabled by default).

 --disable-qat_hw_rsa/--enable-qat_hw_rsa
     Disable/Enable Intel(R) QAT Hardware RSA acceleration (enabled by default).